 The WBMT survey reporting sheet is available on the WBMT website; it is accompanied by the disease indications classification codes to assist in completing the survey.
+This will continue during transition from the hard copy manual entry to the internet based reporting system.
+In countries lacking internet connection, the data will still be reported by hard copy/fax to the regional office and entered there directly.

-The WBMT continues to promote the annual survey by publishing findings biannually and presenting results at least once annually at international meetings (Appendix F); The WBMT encourages other, growing and developing groups (e.g., LABMT and AfBMT) to form their own registries to participate in the survey, and a WBMT representative presents at each Workshop and Symposium (Section 4.2.2), describing the activity data, including the collection process, and encouraging all teams to report their activity data.
-These data are also provided to the Global Observatory for Donation and Transplantation (Section 4.4.2.4).
+The WBMT continues to promote the annual survey by publishing findings biannually in scientific journals and presenting results at least once annually at international meetings (Appendix F).
+The WBMT encourages other, growing and developing groups (e.g., LABMT and AfBMT) to form their own registries to participate in the survey, and a WBMT representative presents at each Workshop and Symposium (Section 4.2.2), describing the activity data, including the collection process, and encouraging all teams to report their activity data.
+These data are also provided to the Global Observatory for Donation and Transplantation of the WHO (Section 4.4.2.4).